 Conveyorized Belt Parts Washers

 The Aquamaster CB conveyorized belt industrial parts washers are designed for the inline cleaning of a wide variety of manufactured parts.
-Conveyorized belt washers are designed primarily for higher volume production cleaning of parts ranging from small to large sizes.
+Conveyor belt parts washers are designed primarily for cleaning at higher volume production rates, and for parts ranging from small to large sizes.

 The Aquamaster CB parts washer is available in multiple styles depending on the application: